 Local Labor/Management Meetings shall be scheduled by mutual agreement to address parking issues and alternative transportation.
 Up to three (3) members shall be released pursuant to Article 15 - Labor/Management Meetings in without-loss-of-straight-time status.
-In addition, one (1) UPTE representative for northern California and one (1) for southern California shall be designated as the systemwide parking advisers to local parking discussions and will be released in without-loss-of-straight-time status to attend two (2) local meetings per year per location with reasonable travel time.

 C. PARKING AND TRANSPORTATION RATES FOR EACH FISCAL YEAR